Welcome To Chilocco

 We hope you enjoy your time here with the Chilocco Alumni Association.

-The Council of Confederated Chilocco Tribes (CCCT) established the Chilocco Benefit Association (CBA), as a non-profit entity.
+More recently, the Council of Confederated Chilocco Tribes (CCCT) established the Chilocco Benefit Association (CBA), as a non-profit entity.
 The CBA will be charged with the governance of funds, raising $4.3 million to stabilize deteriorating buildings, and eventual restoration of the campus, along with programs.
 The current agreement with Oklahoma State University Multi-Spectral Labratory (OSU-UML), who currently has use of portions of the campus to carrying out various contractual activities, has contributed to some progress.
 Most recent example is the limited return of utility services to the campus, 24 hour security, and more infrastructure renewal planned for the near future.

 The Chilocco campus is on the National Register of Historic Places, and is under consideration for nomination as a National Historical Landmark.